ibnmalik/ibnmalik/CONTRIBUTING.md

 # Contributing to Ibnmalk library

-Hi Hi!
+Hi there!
 Thanks for your interest in contributing to [Ibnmalk](http://www.ibnmalk.araby360.org/).
 In this document we'll try to summarize everything that you need to know to do a good job.